-Montt commanded the military during the years of its worst massacres, continuing to hold political power on-and-off until 2012.
-During his time at the head of the state, he employed a number of policies that contributed to what at least in effect was a genocidal regime for the predominately indigenous countryside population.
+Montt commanded the military during the years of its worst massacres, continuing to hold political power on and off until 2012.
+During his time at the head of the state, he employed a number of policies that contributed to what was in effect a genocide for the predominately indigenous countryside population.

 The first of these was a tierra arasada, or scorched earth, policy.
-As in U.S. counter-insurgency campaigns (and perhaps not coincidentally since the U.S. and Montt’s regime worked hand-in-hand), tierra arasada was justified with reference to a Mao quote, that “as water is to the fish, the people are to the guerrillas.”
-According to Montt’s second-in-command, this implied the need to decimate the people, as without people, the guerrillas cannot survive.
-While entering into the debate over whether the invocation of this quote was cynical or reflected a genuine belief that only such a policy could defeat the guerrillas isn’t my purpose here, this policy is worth highlighting considering the ongoing genocide trial against Montt and his lower-level commanders.
+As in US counter-insurgency campaigns (and perhaps not coincidentally since the US and Montt’s regime worked hand-in-hand), tierra arasada was justified with reference to a Mao quote, that “as water is to the fish, the people are to the guerrillas.”
+According to Montt’s second-in-command, this implied the need to decimate “the people,” as without people, the guerrillas cannot survive.
+Without debating why right-wingers were quoting Mao, it’s a policy worth highlighting considering the ongoing genocide trial against Montt and his lower-level commanders.

 The final policy, the obverse of these rural policies, were the feuros especiales.
-These were black-site special courts that processed and sentenced to death those who became (and remain) known as the disappeared.
+These were black-site special courts that processed and sentenced to death those who became (and remain) known as “the disappeared.”
 Totaling over 45,000 people, the disappeared were overwhelmingly urban activists: leftists, students, professors, and union members.
-As implied by the photo of my friend’s amateur drawing below, the judges of these courts hid their faces with bandanas (with the drawing’s unintended evocation of the KKK not far off the mark).
+As implied by the above photo of my friend’s drawing , the judges of these courts hid their faces with bandannas (with the drawing’s unintended evocation of the KKK not far off the mark).
 While Montt later explained this practice as coming from the judges’ fear of retribution from guerrillas should they be identified, it’s widely speculated that it was necessitated by the fact that these were not judges at all, but rather, military officers.

 Many Guatemalans have been trying to have Montt found culpable for war crimes for nearly two decades (and while he was recently found guilty, the ruling was thrown out soon after).
 Despite these efforts, he remains free.
 It’s unreal to hear Mayan people who lived through these massacres, K’iche’ and Mam alike, speak about Montt today.
 When discussing Montt with a friend a few days ago, I mentioned that the only way I could convey the role Montt plays here is by imagining how Hitler would we be spoken of in Germany had he remained alive.
 When discussing Montt with someone today, they made this reference themselves by simply calling Montt ‘Hitler’ throughout our entire conversation.